Living with Scars, Birthmarks, and Eczema - Body Marks You Don't Have to Hide

 1. Understand Your Skin Condition Correctly

 Understanding the mechanism of your condition reinforces the recognition that "it's not my fault."
 Atopic dermatitis is a genetic abnormality in skin barrier function, psoriasis is an overreaction of the immune system, and vitiligo is autoimmune destruction of melanocytes.
-None of these are caused by the individual's behavior or hygiene.
+None are caused by the individual's behavior or hygiene.
+Knowing the science behind your condition also serves as a psychological shield against ignorant remarks from others.

 2. Optimize Your Treatment

 Dermatological treatments have advanced significantly in recent years.
 Dupilumab (a biologic) for atopic dermatitis, IL-17 inhibitors for psoriasis, and ruxolitinib (a JAK inhibitor) for vitiligo.
-Even when conventional treatments have been insufficient, new treatment options are expanding.
+Even when conventional treatments have been insufficient, new options are expanding.
 Consult a dermatology specialist (ideally at a university hospital or specialized clinic) to explore the latest treatment options.
+Setting the treatment goal as "minimizing inconvenience in daily life" rather than "completely eliminating it" is both more realistic and mentally healthier.

 3. Seek Psychological Support

 Cognitive behavioral therapy (CBT) is effective for psychological issues associated with skin conditions.
-"I'm afraid of being seen" → "What actually happened when I was seen?" → "It wasn't as bad as I imagined."
-Repeating this cognitive correction reduces avoidance behaviors.
+Moving from "I'm afraid of being seen" to examining "what actually happened when I was seen" and arriving at "it wasn't as bad as I imagined" - repeating this cognitive correction reduces avoidance behaviors.
 More medical institutions now offer psychodermatology, integrating dermatology and psychosomatic medicine.

 4. Connect with Others Who Share Your Experience

-Living with a visible skin condition is a daily struggle.
-But your worth is not determined by the state of your skin.
-Optimize your treatment, seek psychological support, and connect with others.
-And remember: your skin is a part of you, not all of you.
+Start by gaining accurate knowledge about your condition from trustworthy medical sources.
+Then confirm with a specialist whether your current treatment is optimal.
+If the psychological burden is heavy, consider consulting a medical facility offering psychodermatology or a CBT specialist.
+Living with a visible skin condition is a daily struggle, but your worth is not determined by the state of your skin.
+Remember: your skin is a part of you, not all of you.